postmanlabs/pmquickstarts/site/pmguides/src/introduction_to_apis/introduction_to_postman.md

 ```
 KEY: date
-VALUE: 2020-02-20
+VALUE: 2022-11-30
 ```

 1. Click **Send**.
 1. Inspect the response received from the server.
-You see that the image comes from February 20 as you’ve set out in the parameters.
+You see that the image comes from November 30 as you’ve set out in the parameters.

 Review the [NASA Astronomy Picture of the Day](https://api.nasa.gov/#apod) API documentation to see what other parameters are supported by the API.